alefinvest/tradable-erc20-contract/README.md

-# Stakable ERC-20 Smart Contract
+# Tradable ERC-20 Smart Contract

 This project was implemented to educational purposes.
 Use as you wish.